Pairing symmetry and topological surface state in iron-chalcogenide superconductors

 However, the non-trivial topology of the surface superconductivity in FeSe$_{0.5}$Te$_{0.5}$ is mostly a property inherited from the normal state band structure in a similar way to the Fu-Kane proposal of two-dimensional topological superconductivity via the proximity effect \cite{fu_prl_2008}.
 It does not directly reveal the symmetry properties of the superconducting gap functions.
 It would be highly desirable if the topological surface states could be used for phase-sensitive detections to unconventional pairing symmetries \cite{vanharlingen1995,tsuei2000}.
 In contrast, in a very recent laser-based angle-resolved photoemission spectroscopy (APERS) experiment on FeSe$_{0.3}$Te$_{0.7}$ \cite{johson_expt}, the surface Dirac cone is observed to develop a gap as the system enters the superconducting state.
 The surface Dirac point is well-below the Fermi energy.
 Thus the splitting cannot be the superconducting gap, but implies TR symmetry breaking in the spin channel, directly correlated with the superconducting transition.
 In earlier literature, both TR symmetry breaking pairing of the types $s+id$ \cite{lee_prl_2009,platt_prb_2012,khodas_prl_2012, fernandes_prl_2013,kang_prb_2018} and $s+is$ \cite{stanev_prb_2010,marciani_prb_2013,maiti_prb_2013,ahn_prb_2014} have been proposed.
 However, in both cases magnetization only appears around impurities.

 In the present work, we investigate how the topological surface states are affected by TR breaking gap functions, which in turn constrains the possible pairing symmetries.
+Note that the degenerate Dirac cone in the surface state is protected by TR symmetry in the normal state due to the non-trivial band structure topology.
+Nevertheless, if the superconducting state breaks TR symmetry, the degeneracy of the Dirac cone is no longer protected in the superconducting state.
 By employing the Ginzburg-Landau formalism, we explore possible TR breaking gap functions which can induce magnetization via spin-orbit coupling to split the degeneracy at the surface Dirac point.
 Based on crystalline symmetry analysis, the superconductivity gap symmetries include the possibilities of $A_{1g(u)}\pm iA_{2g(u)}$, $B_{1g(u)}\pm iB_{2g(u)}$, and $E_{g(u)}\pm i E_{g(u)}$.
 In the normal state sufficiently close to $T_c$, the relative phase between two gap functions can still be locked at $\pm\frac{\pi}{2}$ even though neither of them is long-range ordered.
 Calculations based on a three-orbital model are performed to derive the coupling between magnetization and superconducting gap functions.
 In doing so, our study bridges the topological properties of the surface state and the pairing symmetries of the superconducting gap functions.